 In a very strong trend, expect shallow pullbacks, to 23.6, 38.2 and sometimes 50.
 In “normal” trends, or during the middle of a trend expect a pullback to the 50 or 61.8 levels.
 Early in the trend (figure 1), late in the trend or during weak trends expect retracements/pullbacks to reach the 61.8 or 78.6 levels.

-This is only a guide though, determining what levels are most likely to hold will require a lot of study in regards to price action and tendency of the particular asset you are trading.
+This is only a guide though, determining what levels are most likely to hold will require a lot of study in regards to price action and the tendencies of the particular asset you are trading.

 Figure 4.
 AUDUSD Fibonacci Retracement Trade Example

-If the price retreats all the way to the 100% level, that means the entire prior move has been retraced, and shows a range is potentially is developing or the trend on the same degree as that wave is in jeopardy.
+If the price retreats all the way to the 100% level, that means the entire prior move has been retraced, and shows a range is potentially is developing or the trend on the same degree as that wave is in jeopardy or reversing.

 Problems with Fibonacci Retracements in Trading

-The main problem with Fibonacci Retracements levels is that quite often the price won’t stop at an exact level; it goes a little past or reverses before a level.
+The main problem with Fibonacci Retracements levels is that quite often the price won’t stop at an exact level; it goes a little past, or reverses before a level.
 With so many levels drawn–23.6%, 38.2%, 50.0%, 61.8% and 78.6% (or 76.4%)–and then also realizing the price doesn’t usually reverse right at a level, saying that Fibonacci Retracements pick exact reversal points is wishful thinking.
 Price pretty much has to randomly reverse near one of these points simply because there are so many of them.

 There is also the issue of figuring out which Fibonacci retracement level is likely to halt and reverse a pullback.